ametel01/cairo-binius/README.md

 ## Testing

 The code includes test modules for each section, which contain unit tests to verify the correctness of the implemented functions.
-To run the tests, use the `cargo test` command.
+To run the tests, use the `snforge test` command.